UMNLibraries/ga-event-track/README.md

     </tbody>
   </table>

+#### Links

-4. Links: Add an attribute class "ga-track-links" to the body tag if you wish to track links
+4. Links: On the body element, add a "ga-track-links" class attribute if you wish to track links.

   ```html
   <body class="ga-track-links">